Xilinx/Vitis_Libraries/vision/L1/README.md

 'include' folder contains the definitions of all the functions in various hpp files

 'tests' folder has sub-folders named according to the function and the configuration it would run.
-Each individual folder has Makefiles and config files that would perform C-Simulation, Synthesis, Co-Simulation etc., of the corresponding function in the example folder using standalone Vivado HLS.
+Each individual folder has Makefiles and config files that would perform C-Simulation, Synthesis, Co-Simulation etc., of the corresponding function in the example folder using standalone Vitis HLS.

 ### Commands to run: